Rose Quartz

 Mineral Quartz variety (silicon dioxide, SiO2)

-Color Pale pink to deep rose; translucent to opaque
+Color Pale pink to deep rose; color stable in light

 Hardness (Mohs) 7